About Local Notifications and Remote Notifications

 App Distribution Quick Start teaches how to create a team provisioning profile in Xcode before you enable APNs.

-App Distribution Guide describes how to perform a variety of tasks in Xcode and Member Center, such as configuring APNs.
+Adding Capabilities and Configuring Push Notifications (iOS, watchOS, Mac) describe how to perform a variety of tasks in Xcode and Member Center, such as configuring APNs.

 Entitlement Key Reference documents the specific entitlements needed for an app to receive remote notifications.

 You might find these additional sources of information useful for understanding and implementing local and remote notifications:

 NSApplicationDelegate Protocoldescribe the remote-notification API for client apps in OS X.

 Security Overview describes the security technologies and techniques used for the iOS and OS X systems.